Battle of Baotou: Stalemate

 At 3:00 p.m. on December 21, two battalions of the Japanese 26th Division arrived near Baotou after breaking through the Suiyuan Guerilla Army's peripheral blockade, and launched an attack on two battalions of the 93rd Regiment of the New 31st Division at the east of the city under the cover of five fighter planes.
-Ater breaking through the defense of the two battalions, they joined forces with cavalry artillery regiment of the Kumagawa Expeditionary Force, sent half of their troops into the city to join the group headquarters, and sent the rest to directly attacked the headquarters of the New 31st Division in Huangcaowa.
+After breaking through the defense of the two battalions, they joined forces with cavalry artillery regiment of the Kumagawa Expeditionary Force, sent half of their troops into the city to join the group headquarters, and sent the rest to directly attacked the headquarters of the New 31st Division in Huangcaowa.
 The other part of the force went straight to the New 31st Division's headquarters in Huangcaowa and launched an attack.
 At this time, apart from the troops directly under the divisional headquarters, there were only two battalions of the 92nd Regiment and the 2nd Battalion of the 94th Regiment of the New 32nd Division which had just arrived at the battlefield.
 As the three battalions had already suffered considerable losses in the previous attacks on the cavalry artillery regiment of the Kumagawa Expeditionary Force, they failed to stop the Japanese troops in front of them.
 The commander of the New 31st Division, Maj.
 Gen. Sun Lanfeng, had no choice but to order the retreat of the division to the vicinity of Beishangen to reorganize.
 Due to the ferocity of the Japanese attack, an artillery company stationed near the divisional headquarters of the New 31st Division was wiped out when Liu Zhenheng, the deputy commander of the siege, failed to notify them in time, and the company's four mountain artillery guns were all captured by the Japanese Army.